-- Pick touch up paint depending on the size of the damage area.
-Touch up paint can come in a spray can, small bottle with a brush, or as a touch up pen.
+- Pick touch-up paint depending on the size of the damaged area.
+Touch-up paint can come in a spray can, a small bottle with a brush, or as a touch-up pen.
 Small areas can be touched up with a pen.
-If the area is bigger than a pencil eraser, you need to use a bottled paint, and if it is larger than a dime it should be sprayed painted.
+If the area is bigger than a pencil eraser, you need to use bottled paint, and if it is larger than a dime it should be sprayed painted.

-- Apply thin coat of touch up paint to the surface.
+- Apply a thin coat of touch-up paint to the surface.
 2-3 coats should be enough.
 Wait for each layer to dry before applying the next one.

 - When all the paint layers are dry, apply 2-3 coats of clear coat.

-- Use clear coat safe rubbing compound to blend in the repair and follow it with a polish to restore the shine.
-Wait for 30 days to re -applying wax/sealant.
+- Use clear coat-safe rubbing compound to blend in the repair and follow it with a polish to restore the shine.
+Wait for 30 days to re-apply wax/sealant.

-This is just a quick summery of things you need to do.
+This is just a quick summary of things you need to do.
 But here you can find more details for each step.

 Protect Your Car From Bird Droppings and Bugs

 - Don’t park under trees.
-Many of you look for a shade on the sunny day to avoid getting into a 500 degree oven.
+Many of you look for shade on a sunny day to avoid getting into a 500-degree oven.
 But trees might not be the best idea since that is where all the birds like to hang out.

 - Apply wax every few months.
-Of course there is no wax in the world that can fully protect your auto from acidic bird excrement ,but it will create a barrier that will decrease amount of damage done to the paint.
+Of course, there is no wax in the world that can fully protect your auto from acidic bird excrement, but it will create a barrier that will decrease the amount of damage done to the paint.